niw/puppet_playhouse/README.md

  * Ruby 2.0.0 (or 1.9.3 and higher)

-   Current Puppet playhouse is using [Puppet 4.2.x](http://docs.puppetlabs.com/puppet/4.2/reference/system_requirements.html#ruby) which recommends using Ruby 2.0.0 (or by design, it works with 1.9.3 or higher version.)
+    Current Puppet playhouse `master` is using [Puppet 4.2.x](http://docs.puppetlabs.com/puppet/4.2/reference/system_requirements.html#ruby) which recommends using Ruby 2.0.0 (or by design, it works with 1.9.3 or higher version.)
+Some environment, like Amazon Linux requires to install `rubygem20-io-console` package.

-    > __NOTE__
-    > Some environment, like Amazon Linux requires to install `rubygem20-io-console` package.
-    > The script may be working with lower version of Puppet like 3.8 with Ruby 1.8.7, but not tested.
+    If you need to use Ruby 1.8.7, try [`puppet-3.8`](https://github.com/niw/puppet_playhouse/tree/puppet-3.8) branch, which still supports Ruby 1.8.7.

  * Rsync